bmeurant/technical-docs/software-architecture/system-design-patterns/message-queue.md

 #### How It Works

 1.  **Priority Assignment**: The message producer assigns a priority level (usually a number) to each message before sending it to the queue.
-2.  **Broker Reordering**: The message broker is responsible for managing the messages in a way that prioritizes delivery.
+2.  **Broker Reordering**: The [[broker|message broker]] is responsible for managing the messages in a way that prioritizes delivery.
 When a consumer requests a message, the broker provides the highest-priority message that is available.
 3.  **FIFO within Priorities**: Within the same priority level, messages are typically still processed in FIFO order.

 ```mermaid